paramrathour/paramrathour.github.io/Projects/index.md

             <h3>Distributed Deep Learning | ITSP</h3>
             <p>Conducted by <a href="https://www.tech-iitb.org/">Institute Technical Council, IIT Bombay</a></p>
             <p>Team Members: Sumit Jain, Aditya Bhaskar, Ritik Mandal and me</p>
-            <p>Deep learning models are now extensively used in various domains ranging from medical imaging to automobile industry.
-Yet, till date deep learning models fail when it comes to play around with high-resolution data.
+            <p>Deep learning models are now extensively used in various domains ranging from medical imaging to the automobile industry.
+Yet, to date, deep learning models fail when it comes to playing around with high-resolution data.
 Our model uses a hierarchy-based model to achieve synchronous parallel computations distributed to multiple machines.</p>
             <!--ul class="actions">
                 <li><a href="Distributed Deep Learning" class="button">More</a></li>
             </ul-->